Jp1Github/Project-US-Crash-Accidents/README.md

   - [ ] Exploring Supervised Machine Learning
   - [ ] Exploring Unsupervised Machine Learning
   - [ ] Upload final project to Synapse when all tasks are complete :tada:

+Notes for myself:
+Target is the Severity which is 1 -4 and is shows impact to traffic.
+Should I assume it to relate to severe physical injury??
+Shoud I squash or combine it that 2 combined with 1 and 3 combined to 4??